 Changdeokgung was constructed as a secondary royal residence by King Taejong.
 The palace came in handy when the Japanese invasion laid Gyeongbokgung to waste almost exactly 200 years after its founding.

-Although slightly younger than Gyeongbokgung, Changdeokgung Palace boasts extra accolades.
-Among Seoul palaces, Changdeokgung is the only UNESCO World Heritage Site.
-And it couldn’t be more deserving.
+Although slightly younger than Gyeongbokgung, Changdeokgung Palace boasts extra accolades: It’s the only UNESCO World Heritage Site of the fivesome.
+And it couldn’t be more deserving!

 Like Gyeongbokgung, Changdeokgung Palace didn’t have an easy history.
 It, too, was damaged and repaired many times over its long lifespan.
 What makes Changdeokgung unique, though, is that it’s retained its authentic elements better than any other palace in Seoul.
 The buildings are still reconstructions of the originals.
 But they’re much older than the late-20th-century equivalents at Gyeongbokgung.